RafaO/flutter_app/README.md

     - FIREBASE_TOKEN
     - SERVICE_ACCOUNT_JSON.
 Used to upload the Android app to Google Play.
 Please check [this](https://developers.google.com/android-publisher/getting_started#:~:text=Google%20Play%20Console.-,Go%20to%20the%20API%20access%20page%20on%20the%20Google%20Play,Google%20Play%20Console%2C%20click%20Done.) for instructions.
 - Add testers group

+## Next steps
+- After setting up an iOS developer account, verify that iOS ipa file is properly built and uploaded to Firebase.